 [Click here to see Oreo's full product page.]

-When I was assigned this post, I asked a few people for their favorite product page suggestions.
+When I took on this blog post, I asked a few people for their favorite product page suggestions.
 I was amazed how many people immediately recommended Fitbit -- and after checking out the site, I can see why.

-The page starts off with a value proposition -- not a list of features.
+The page below helped unveil the original Fitbit Charge -- now succeeded by the Fitbit 3 -- and starts off with a value proposition, rather than a list of features.
 It's a hero image of people hiking a mountain, who we can imagine are wearing Fitbits, with the copy, "Energize your day."

 As you scroll down the page, it goes through four quick steps explaining how the product works.
 What's more, a lot of these are interactive -- the section under "Everything you need, all in one place" allows users to hover over different features to see how they appear on Fitbit's mobile app.

 But the page also explains why these features are valuable.
 For example, one tracks everything you do from walking, to running, to sleeping.
 Why does that matter?
 Well, you can have your current records on hand, and try to beat them.

 Knowing that users might not remember all of the specifics when they leave the page, Fitbit was sure to focus on how these features will actually make a difference in the visitors' lives.
 Well played.

 [Click here for Fitbit Charge 3's new product page.]